Get Started (Install)

 CURRENT_XMR_HEIGHT=$(curl https://localmonero.co/blocks/api/get_stats | jq .height)

-4. Choose what coins you want to enable (Particl will be enabled by default).
-You will need to write them in the configuration command.
-Click here for a full list of available coins on BasicSwap.
+1. Select the cryptocurrencies you want to activate (Particl is activated by default).
+You must specify your choices in the configuration command.
+See here for a complete list of compatible currencies on BasicSwap.

 basicswap-prepare --datadir=$SWAP_DATADIR --withcoins=monero,bitcoin --xmrrestoreheight=$CURRENT_XMR_HEIGHT --usebtcfastsync